passionInfinite/coding-test-adv/README.md

 - Unit tests
 - Build an admin page for the administrative API
 - Improve security of token generation in `auth.js` or add a login
+- Update docker workflow with development and production compose files
 - Clean up the app structure
 - Other useful features

 ## Instructions

-### Pre-requisites
+### Boilerplate rundown
-- This assignment requires Docker, ensure that your machine can run the docker engine at a minimum.
+- This assignment uses Docker to help pre-load a database with data.
+Ensure that your machine can run the docker engine at a minimum.
 Alternatively, the `/data` folder contains SQL scripts to seed a local Postgres database.
+- Create React App is also initialized in the `/client` folder.
+The CRA build can be statically hosted on the express server.

 ### Getting started